yue2388253/inet/showcases/tsn/combiningfeatures/gptpandtas/doc/index.rst

 We specify a random drift rate for all oscillators in the second line, but override this setting for the oscillators of ``TsnClock2`` in the first line with a specific constant drift rate, in order to make the failover effect more visible.

-.. **TODO** minden time domainnek a timeja minden nodeban nyilvan van tartva -> ez a multiclock lenyege
+**TODO** minden time domainnek a timeja minden nodeban nyilvan van tartva -> ez a multiclock lenyege -> is that included somewhere?

 .. **TODO** time aware shaping config